zcash/zips/draft-zip-hybrid-deferred-devfund.md

 The proportions of the block subsidy allocated to the deferred development fund and any existing funding streams must add up to the intended total at every block.
 Before NU6 activation, the actual percentage allocated to the deferred development fund will be zero.
-After NU6 activation, |percentage| of the block reward will be allocated to the deferred development fund.
+After NU6 activation, 12% of the block reward will be allocated to the deferred development fund.

 <u>Reserve Pool Mechanism</u>